thenomemac/josiaholson-dot-com/content/post/data-engineering-why.md

 Please take everything said here as an opinon piece meant to be thought provoking.

-Definition: in this article "data engineer" is refering to the ETL or data wrangling process. **If you're a data engineer building data infastructure and re-usable software components to empower the data science team, then I'm not refering to you.**
+Definition: in this article "data engineer" is refering to the "ETL" consultant to the Data Science Team. **If you're a data engineer building data infastructure and re-usable software components to empower the data science team, then please keep doing that.**

 First, I want to start off by stating that "data engineering" is the most important role in any data driven company.
 Second, I don't think that a company needs any head count with that job role.

 My assertion is that data engineering is a subset of data science (ML engineering or whatever you want to call it).
-In a theoretical world, the data engineer should clean up the dataset, into a perfect and clean CSV format, then deliver the artifact twhoo the Data Scientist  uses `pd.read_csv` and does magic ML from the cleaned up data.
-However, in reality the data is much more complex than that.
+In some theoretical corporate job description world, the data engineer should clean up the dataset, land the output as a "clean" CSV format, then deliver the artifact to the Data Science team.
+Data Scientists read the clean data with `pd.read_csv` and apply some ML magic.
+However, in reality the data "munging process" is much more complex than that.
 Many of the most important features for ML models are discovered in the data engineering (ETL) process.
 This means that your data engineers need to know what information in the source PROD data is (and isn't) useful in the modeling process.
 If the data ETL requires knowing about the ML pipeline than your companies data engineer is actually a data sceintist.

 ## A concrete example